Automattic/woocommerce-services/readme.txt

 = 1.11.0 =
 * Fix bug with TOS acceptance on WordPress Multisite
 * Add PayPal Express Checkout payment authorization
+* No longer require phone number for label purchases
+* Fix bug with label print button on Firefox

 = 1.10.1 =
 * Fix bug with product variation names in Packaging description